 The goal of the Department of Education is to equip students with the knowledge, skills, and professional dispositions that will prepare them to become effective educators.
 We prepare educators who will be reflective, collaborative teachers and leaders who are dedicated to impacting K-12 education in an increasingly diverse, technological, and global society and who promote a lifelong commitment to learning.
 The Department accomplishes this goal by offering high-quality programs that provide experiences designed to respect the diversity of children, their families, and communities.

-Students interested in professional education programs are encouraged to begin preparation for the Praxis I test upon entry to the university.
-The Student Success Center serves as a great resource to assist students in preparing for the test, which is required for program entry.
+Students interested in professional education programs are encouraged to begin preparation for the Praxis Core test upon entry to the University.
+The Education Advising and Assessment Center serves as a great resource to assist students in preparing for the test, which is required for program entry.

 The Department of Education offers an experiential focused curriculum leading to the following degrees:

 - Secondary Education in Biology, English, Mathematics, or Music (M.T.)

 The Department has been highly successful in placing students in various areas of education.
 Students who graduate from the Department with teaching degrees are approved for licensure in Virginia and may qualify for licensure in 45 other states through reciprocity.
 Approximately 95% of the students majoring in education receive jobs within their field.
 The other 5% of the students continue on to graduate schools.